Symmetry preserving parameterization schemes: Symmetry preserving parameterizations for vorticity equation Symmetry preserving parameterizations for vorticity equation

 \textbf{Invariance under the whole Lie symmetry group.} To present differential invariants of the whole Lie invariance algebra~$\mathfrak g_0$, we use the notation

 The algebra~$\mathfrak g_0$ possesses no differential invariants up to order two.
 At the same time, it has the singular second order manifold determined by the equations $\psi_{xx}=\psi_{yy}$ and $\psi_{xy}=0$, which is not essential for our consideration.
-A basis~$\mathcal B_0$ of differential invariants of~$\mathfrak g_0$ consists of the third order differential invariants
+A generating set~$\mathcal I_0$ of functionally independent differential invariants of~$\mathfrak g_0$ consists of the third order differential invariants

 A complete set~$\mathcal O_0$ of independent operators of invariant differentiation for this algebra is formed by the operators